Math support¶

 Confluence builder will attempt to support numbered equations by adding a floating label alongside a rendered math block.
 The variety of LaTeX macros which exist and limitations in how LaTeX macros are structured in a page may prevent the ability to perfectly align these labels alongside the rendered math content.

-A stock Confluence instance does not provided LaTeX support.
+A stock Confluence instance does not provide LaTeX support.
 This is the main reason why the Confluence builder extension promotes the use of sphinx.ext.imgmath.
 However, if a user’s Confluence instance supports a marketplace add-on which provides LaTeX macro support, math content can instead be injected into these macros instead.

 confluence_latex_macro = 'macro-name'